Marina Yee: Stepping away from fashion

 Yee had a professional and personal relationship with fellow designer Martin Margiela, whom she met in 1975 at Sint-Lucas in Genk.
 In 1992 she returned to Belgium, where she opened a snack bar, Indigo, in Brussels.

 Yee's career has included periods of professional activity interspersed with breaks from the fashion industry.
 In 1999, she designed a winter collection for the Belgian brand Lena Lena, founded by former fashion journalist Miet Crabbé.
 Between 2000 and 2002, she designed women’s collections for Dirk Bikkembergs.
 In 2003, she established a studio in Brussels, producing pieces from existing garments and second-hand fabrics.
 In 2011, she introduced an interior fabric line for the Belgian company Aristide, comprising nine collections inspired by aspects of her personality.
 In 2015, she collaborated with fashion academy alumnus Louison Grajcar on a perfume line.

 In 2018, Yee presented a new collection, marking her first public work since 2005.
 The M.Y.
 Project, comprising five designs, was showcased in Tokyo at Laila Tokyo, a high-fashion boutique.
 The collection focused on sustainable fashion, utilizing second-hand fabrics from vintage stores and flea markets.

 In 2003, she stated her preference for creating outside mass-produced collections, emphasizing the importance of maintaining her identity as a designer.
 She has described her approach as a "prutskous"—a term reflecting a playful and experimental engagement with the creative process rather than commercial objectives.

 Death

-Yee died from cancer on 1 November 2025, at the age of 67.
+Yee died from pancreatic cancer in Antwerp on 1 November 2025, at the age of 67.